Kodybrown690/Base-guide/README.md

-BUT WHY IS SHE VERY MORE INTO ME NOW> LIKE WTF WHO CARES STAND BY YOU BY  PHEELZ IS ONE OF MY BEST SONGS RN here are sone of the lyrics. iput nothing above you uou know i put nothing above you isti
+BUT WHY IS SHE VERY MORE INTO ME NOW> LIKE WTF WHO CARES STAND BY YOU BY  PHEELZ IS ONE OF MY BEST SONGS RN here are sone of the lyrics. iput nothing above you uou know i put nothing above you isti Arike by kunmie is on the list too.. arike if u leave i go die before the sunset.